-Cotton needs support yearround
+Cotton needs support year- round

 World Cotton Day offers a unique opportunity to renew our commitment to a sustainable cotton sector for better production, better nutrition, a better environment, and a better life, leaving no one behind.
 It will increase the visibility of the cotton sector and awareness of the critical role that it plays in economic transformation, agricultural and value chain development, international trade, and poverty alleviation.
-The observance also aims to highlight the importance of sustained economic growth, inclusive and sustainable industrial development, and quality employment.
+The observance also aims to highlight the importance of sustained economic growth, inclusive and guality employment.